On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Dynamic Priorities

 Note that $\Gamma_{sc}$ specifies a non-linear (piece-wise-linear) service curve for each flow.
 Given the popularity and simplicity of linear service curves, \ie rate-based schedulers, it is tempting to investigate whether such schedulers, \eg GPS~\cite{parekh93}, could be used instead.
 Unfortunately, it is easy to find scenarios where linear service curves perform worse.

-Consider a one-hop network with only two flows with profiles $(r_1, b_1, d_1) = (1,45,10)$ and $(r_2, b_2, d_2) = (1,5,1)$.
-A rate-based scheduler requires a bandwidth of at least $\max\left\{\frac{b}{d}, r\right\}$ to meet the deadline of a flow with profile $(r, b, d)$, so that flow~$2$ requires a bandwidth of $5$ to meet its deadline.
-Because after one unit of time, flow~$2$'s bandwidth usage drops down to $r_2=1$, the remaining $4$~units are then available to flow~$1$.
-This means that the additional bandwidth needed for flow~$1$ to meet its deadline can be found to be $\approx 0.9$, for a total network bandwidth of at least $5.9$ units.
-In contrast, \Eqref{eq:global_min_R} tells us that $\Gamma_{sc}$, only requires a bandwidth of $R^* = 5.4$.
-The advantage of non-linear service curves is that not only once a flow's burst has been cleared (by its deadline), the bulk of its bandwidth can then be allocated to other flows (with looser deadlines), but also that those decisions are made at the earliest possible time; in the process reducing overall bandwidth requirements.
+Consider a link shared by two flows with traffic profiles $(r_1, b_1)= (1,45)$ and $(r_2, b_2) = (1,5)$, and deadlines $d_1=10$ and $d_2=1$.
+A rate-based scheduler must allocate a bandwidth of $\max\left\{\frac{b}{d}, r\right\}$ to a flow with traffic profile $(r, b)$ to meet its deadline $d$ of.
+Applying this to flow~$2$ that has the tighter deadline calls for a bandwidth of $5$ to meet its deadline.
+After $1.25$ units of time (the time to clear the initial burst of~$5$ and the additional data that accumulated during its transmission), flow~$2$'s bandwidth usage drops down to $r_2=1$.
+The remaining $4$~units then become available to flow~$1$.
+This means that the initial dedicated bandwidth needed by flow~$1$ to meet its deadline of~$10$ given its burst size of $b_1=45$ is simply its token rate $r_1=1$\footnote{Clearing the burst of flow~$1$ by its deadline $d_1=10$ calls for a bandwidth $x$ such that $45-\frac{5}{4}x-(x+4)\left(10-\frac{5}{4}\right)\leq 0$, which yields $x\geq 1$.}, for a total network bandwidth of $6$ units.
+In contrast, \Eqref{eq:global_min_R} tells us that $\Gamma_{sc}$, only requires a bandwidth of $R^* = 5.9$.

-In the next section, we consider the use of simpler, static priority schedulers; first used alone (Section~\ref{sec:one_prio_noshaper}) and then combined with an ingress (re)shaper (Section~\ref{sec:one_shaper}).
-As discussed in Section~\ref{sec:one_shaper}, the introduction of ingress shapers is motivated by the need to limit the impact of high-priority flows on lower priority ones.
-As formalized in the next proposition, this potential benefit from ingress (re)shaping of flows is absent when dynamic priority (service curve-based) schedulers are used.
-This is intuitive given the optimality of such schedulers.

-\begin{proposition} Consider a one-hop network shared by $n$ token-bucket controlled flows, where flow $i, 1 \leq i \leq n$, has a traffic contract of $(r_i, b_i)$ and a deadline of $d_i$, with $d_1 > d_2 > ... > d_n$ and $d_1<\infty$.
-Adding ingress (re)shapers will not decrease the minimum bandwidth required to meet the flows' deadlines. \end{proposition} The proof is in Appendix~\ref{app:sc_noshaper}.
+The next two sections consider simpler static priority and fifo schedulers, and quantify the bandwidth they require to meet flows' deadlines.
+Both schedulers are considered either alone or with ``reprofilers'' that first modify the flows' traffic profiles before they are allowed to access the scheduler.